Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Helmholtz equation in circular geometry

-The circular (and spherical) waves have been used in many Trefftz schemes, see~\cite[Sec.
+Circular and spherical waves have been used as basis functions in many Trefftz schemes, see\ \cite[Sec.
 3.1]{Hiptmair2016} and the references therein.
 An interesting feature of such waves is that the approximation sets are naturally hierarchical.